easyt0re/piecewiseLinearModel/README.md

 tested with linop is/isn't origin and start/stop different poses

-added frame viz representations at origin and TCP. the one at origin (not moving) was darker
+added frame viz representations (markers) at origin and TCP. the one at origin (not moving) was darker

 test log: `linop = [t_x, t_y, t_z, r_z, r_y, r_x];`